-At Clarity Way addiction and mental health treatment center, we apply the best in traditional and alternative therapies coupled with a full assortment of recovery-enhancing activities designed to treat the whole person.
-We respect each client’s unique interests, beliefs and the pace at which they move along the recovery path.
+At Clarity Way mental health and addiction rehab, we apply the best in traditional and alternative therapies coupled with a full assortment of recovery-enhancing activities that treat the whole person.
+We respect each client’s unique interests, beliefs and the pace at which they move along their recovery path.

 Some of our therapies include:

 Frequent, intensive one-on-one therapy sessions are an important part of the treatment process and our personalized approach.
 Clients participate in at least four individual sessions per treatment week.
 Individual sessions provide clients the opportunity to work more intensely on their specific issues, develop trusting therapeutic relationships to explore interpersonal challenges, and practice recovery skills they can apply in their group work.
 Additional individual therapy is available at an additional cost as schedules permit.

 Addiction is a family disease and loved ones are an important part of the treatment and recovery process.
 Family members are invited to participate in our Family Day once a month to learn about the disease of addiction, family roles and relapse prevention.
 As clinically appropriate and by request, we offer family therapy onsite or via teleconference.
 Our goal is to help loved ones understand the underlying issues of addiction and learn how to support one another through the treatment and recovery process.
 Learn more.

 Offsite chiropractic services, occupational therapy and physical therapy are available for individuals who require these services for an additional fee.

 Addiction is a disease that profoundly affects both clients and their loved ones.
 As part of our customized approach to treatment, couples therapy is integrated into our drug and alcohol rehab program by request of the client and as clinically appropriate.
 Partners learn to engage in open and honest communication, address potential relapse triggers, navigate relationship issues and support each other as they recover together.
 Learn more.